robenkleene/veep.vim/README.md

 Partshell is a Vim plugin that adds helper commands for working with shell commands in Vim.
 For example, `:Shgrep` is an easy way to use any `grep` program, the same way Vim's builtin `:grep` command works.
 For example, `:Shgrep rg --vimgrep foo` will use [`ripgrep`](https://github.com/BurntSushi/ripgrep).

+## Advantages

+A brief list of advantages over other approaches.

-One advantage of this approach it's flexibility.
-For example, [`pbpaste`](https://ss64.com/mac/pbpaste.html) on macOS outputs the clipboard contents, so with `:Shgrep pbpaste` Vim will parse `grep` output from the clipboard.
+1. **Flexibility.** For example, [`pbpaste`](https://ss64.com/mac/pbpaste.html) on macOS outputs the clipboard contents, so with `:Shgrep pbpaste` Vim will parse `grep` output from the clipboard.
+2. **Repeatability.** Since this approach doesn't set any variables (like setting `grepprg`), and runs explicit commands like `:Shgrep fd partshell` (e.g., as opposed to fuzzy finders, which present a custom UI).
+It's easy to repeat or refine previous commands using Vim's command line history (e.g., by hitting up arrow).

+## Notes

 Adding a bang (`!`), does the same behavior as the equivalent Vim built-in command (when the internal command supports one).
 For example, `:Shgrep!` won't automatically jump to the first match, just like `:grep!`.